-The ACCC will be responsible for monitoring and enforcing Part XICA of the Competition and Consumer Act 2010 (the Act) when it comes into effect on 10 June 2020.
+The ACCC is responsible for monitoring and enforcing Part XICA of the Competition and Consumer Act 2010 (the Act).

-Part XICA applies to all electricity generators and to retailers that generate and supply electricity to small customers.
+Part XICA applies to electricity generators and retailers that generate electricity or supply electricity to small customers.
 Part XICA establishes three specific prohibitions targeting certain conduct in electricity markets.
-The prohibitions relate to retail pricing, financial contract market conduct and conduct in electricity spot markets.
+The prohibitions relate to retail pricing, particular conduct in financial contract markets and particular conduct in electricity spot markets.

-Part XICA inserts three prohibitions into the Act that relate specifically to the electricity market, which the ACCC is responsible for enforcing.
-These are:
+Part XICA inserts three prohibitions into the Act that relate specifically to electricity markets.
+These are the:

-- the retail pricing provision, relating to electricity retailers passing on cost reductions
+- retail pricing provision, relating to electricity retailers passing on cost reductions to their small customers

-- the electricity spot market provisions, relating to the bidding conduct of owners of electricity generators when they are participating in electricity spot markets.
+- electricity spot market provisions, relating to the bidding conduct of owners of electricity generators, when they are participating in electricity spot markets.

 The ACCC is responsible for monitoring compliance with and enforcing Part XICA.
 As part of this role, the ACCC has published guidelines to inform industry participants of our investigations and enforcement approach.